NicoleHinojosa/Assesssment-4/README.md

 ```

 #### Inputs:
-Protein sequences for both organisms (loaded from previous analyses).

-Amino acid alphabets for both organisms.
+ecoli_proteins: Protein sequence data for Escherichia coli.

+streptacidiphilus_proteins: Protein sequence data for Streptacidiphilus jiangxiensis.

+aa_ecoli: Alphabet used for Escherichia coli, likely a set of amino acids.

+aa_streptacidiphilus: Alphabet used for Streptacidiphilus jiangxiensis.

 #### Outputs:
-Data frames containing the frequency of 3-mers, 4-mers, and 5-mers for each organism.
+K-mer Frequency Tables:
+  -ecoli_kmers: A data frame containing k-mers of lengths 3, 4, and 5 for Escherichia coli along with their frequencies.
+  -streptacidiphilus_kmers: A data frame for Streptacidiphilus jiangxiensis containing the same information.

+Formatted Table Outputs:
-Tables of the top 10 and bottom 10 most and least frequent k-mers for each organism.
+  -A table displaying the top 10 most frequent k-mers for both organisms with the caption "Top 10 most frequent k-mers in E. coli" and "Top 10 most frequent k-mers in S. jiangxiensis."
+  -A table for the least frequent k-mers with the respective captions.

+Count of K-mers with Zero Frequency:
-Counts of k-mers with zero frequency for both organisms.
+  -A printed statement indicating the number of k-mers with a frequency of zero for both organisms.

+Bar Plots:
-Bar plots visualizing the top 10 and bottom 10 k-mers for each organism, showing their frequencies.
+  -Bar plots visualizing the top and bottom 10 k-mers for both Escherichia coli and Streptacidiphilus jiangxiensis, showing the frequency of each k-mer.

 ### Session Info